Recitative

 So that we could take off our coats.

-The pipes coughed to clear their throats.Our nerves were frayed like raveled sleeves,
+The pipes coughed to clear their throats.Our nerves were frayed like raveled sleeves;

-We cherished each our minor griefs
+We cherished each of our minor griefs

-To keep them warm until the night,
+To keep them warm until the night.

-When it was time again to fight;But we were young, did not need much
+When it was time again to fight.But we were young, did not need much

 To make us laugh instead, and touch,